Lulworth Cove – Jurassic Coast Dorset

 The steps at the eastern end of the beach lead up to the famous Fossil Forest and on towards Mupe Bay, offering spectacular cliff-top walks and panoramic sea views.
 Please note that parts of this route lie within an MoD firing range and are typically open at weekends and throughout August.

-From the beach, motor boat trips operate to Durdle Door and Mupe Bay, providing a unique perspective of this stunning stretch of Jurassic Coast coastline from the sea.
+From the beach, boat trips sometimes operate along the coastline towards Durdle Door and Mupe Bay, giving visitors a unique perspective of this stunning stretch of Jurassic Coast from the sea.

 Watch: Lulworth Cove from Above